nexus-xyz/nexus-counter-app/README.md

 ## Getting Testnet NEX

-To interact with the Nexus testnet, you'll need testnet NEX tokens for gas fees.
+To interact with the Nexus devnet (chainID: 393), you'll need testnet NEX tokens for gas fees.
 These can be obtained from the Nexus Testnet Faucet at https://hub.nexus.xyz.

 ## Smart Contract Details